richsoni/richsoni-songs/as-hard-as-I-fell.md

 As slow as he fell
 Is as slow as he'll roll away

-as hard as anybody falls, is as hard as they roll away well, damaged hearts take a hefty toll that everyone has to pay love's path it aint a circle when you quit, you must turn around as long as it took to climb up is as long as it takes to climb down
+as slow as anyone falls, is as slow as they roll away well, damaged hearts take a hefty toll its best to just accept it and hope to learn from it some day

 Now I've learned my lesson, I've been burned several times
 Its no longer depressing, its the cost of tossing the dice